Adult Life

 Due to improved medical care, the typical lifespan of an individual with Down syndrome now approaches 60 years of age, the average for all people.
 Medical care for adults with Down syndrome is similar to that of the general adult population, but with additional screening for conditions specific to Down syndrome.
 Regular check-ups for adults with Down syndrome can help reduce the adverse effects of many conditions if they are discovered early on.
 Some states have Down Syndrome Medical Care Centers, but Utah does not.
 If you have medical questions that you are not getting answers to in Utah, you can contact one of these Medical Care Centers and see if they can help direct you.

 Depending upon the health of the individual, many families in Utah take their adult with Down syndrome to the doctor they take their other family members to.
-If you are in need of finding a physician for an adult with Down syndrome, UDSF recommends you go to its closed Facebook group and ask for physicians in your area from other parents.
+If you are in need of finding a physician for an adult with Down syndrome, UDSF recommends you go to its private Facebook group and ask for physicians in your area from other parents.
 Once you find a physician, the American Family Physician recommends the healthcare guidelines be shared with your doctor:

 Healthcare Guidelines for Adults with Ds